Kruger National Park Travel and Vacations

 Vegetation digresses throughout Kruger, creating a stirring medley of settings for game sightings.
 Rock figs and bushwillows star the southwest, with kiaat and silver-cluster leaf lacing the Pretoriuskop area.
 The general south is full of sickle bush and thorn trees, ranging from knob thorn to scented and sticky thorn.
 Shady tamboti trees and the juicy-fruited marula trees cloak the area as well.
 A mopane mantle covers the earth from the park's heart to the far north.
 Rare tree species occur in the northern Pafuri and Punda Maria regions; an area also weighted in ancient baobab trees.

-Around seven geological substructures pad the bushy carpet of the park.
+Around seven geological substructures pads the bushy carpet of the park.
 The west is generally bedded in granite, with rolling plains sprouting from the sandy earth.
 Coarse, dark gabbroic intrusions also pepper this region, occurring sporadically in the savanna.
 Karoo sedimentary rock stretches north to south in an axial girdle, yielding fine sand and salty clay soils.
 The east of the park is stained with ruddy basalt, climbing into the rhyolite base coat of the Lebombo Mountains' stony bulges toward Mozambique.